Annie Botha: Community activities after the war

-After the war, Botha and her husband went on a tour through the countryside to boost moral and provide food and other amenities to the people.
+After the war, Botha and her husband went on a tour through the countryside to boost morale and provide food and other amenities to the people.
 On 19 October 1904, with Georgiana Solomon, she co-founded the South African Women's Federation and served as the chairwoman.
 The charity campaigned for the preservation of Afrikaner culture and people.
 She stepped down as chairwoman after her husband's election as Prime Minister of the Transvaal Colony but was nominated for a lifetime honorary presidency within the organization.

 Botha established the Louis Botha Home for Orphans and Children in Need.
 In 1911, she travelled to England to attend the wedding of Hamar Greenwood and Margery Spencer.

 After her husband's death in 1919, Botha settled on a farm in Rusthof and spent winters in Sezela, where she died in 1937.

 Annie Emmett with a flag, from Hillegas: With the Boers, 1900.